DHTMLX/docs-todolist/docs/guides/integration.md

 # Integration with DHTMLX widgets

 Integrate DHTMLX To Do List with other DHTMLX widgets, such as [Gantt](https://docs.dhtmlx.com/gantt/), [Scheduler](https://docs.dhtmlx.com/scheduler/), [Kanban](https://docs.dhtmlx.com/kanban/), and [Grid](https://docs.dhtmlx.com/suite/grid/).
-The examples below show ready-made integrations.
+The examples below show how to combine them.

 ## Integration with DHTMLX Gantt